EESSI/docs/docs/site_specific_config/lmod_hooks.md

 local hook=require("Hook")
 ```

 Next, we define a function that we want to use as a hook.
-Let's assume that we want to define a `load` hook that sets the environment variable `MY_ENV_VAR` to `1` whenever an `OpenMPI` module is loaded.
 Unfortunately, registering multiple hooks of the same type (e.g. multiple `load` hooks) is only supported in Lmod 8.7.35+.
 EESSI version 2023.06 uses Lmod 8.7.30.
-Thus, we define our function without the local keyword, so that we can still ad to it later in an architecture-specific hook (if we wanted to):
+Thus, we define our function without the local keyword, so that we can still add to it later in an architecture-specific hook (if we wanted to):

 ```lua
 -- Define a function for the hook